Hue Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of select countries can enter Vietnam without a visa for tourism purposes
+Citizens of specific countries can enter Vietnam for tourism without a visa for a limited period.

-Nationalities not eligible for visa-free entry or e-visa must obtain a visa through a Vietnamese embassy or consulate
+Nationalities not eligible for visa-free entry or the eVisa must apply for a visa through a Vietnamese embassy or consulate before travel.

 Arrival Process